 Illinois is one of the hardest places in the United States to own a brick home.
-That is not opinion - it is physics.
-The combination of extreme temperature swings, Lake Michigan’s moisture engine, and 80 to 100 freeze-thaw cycles per winter creates a sustained assault on masonry that most other regions simply do not experience.
+That is not opinion.
+It is physics.
+The combination of extreme temperature swings, Lake Michigan’s moisture engine, and one of the highest freeze-thaw cycle counts in the continental U.S. - the Great Lakes region is identified as a high-FTC zone by GLISA at the University of Michigan - creates a sustained assault on masonry that most other regions simply do not experience.
 Understanding how this process works is the first step toward protecting your investment.

 The freeze-thaw cycle is the single most destructive force acting on brick masonry in the Midwest.
 The mechanics are straightforward, but the cumulative effect is devastating.